Prosecutor Tamara Hanlon Targets James Faire

 By Ron Lee

 They say a picture is worth a thousand words.
 However, it really is just a snapshot of a point in time with a great amount of context being lost.
 Take for example this picture (to the right) of a woman holding a gun on a man who is pleading for his life.
-You can deduce from the picture that she has either shot the man or is about to shoot him.
+You can deduct from the picture that she has either shot the man or is about to shoot him.
 If the man died, would you be able to convict her for murder based on this picture?
-Or, perhaps you’d simply side with your gender bias and assume the man had done something deserving and therefore she is justified in killing him.
+Or perhaps you’d simply side with your gender bias and assume the man had done something deserving and therefore she is justified in killing him.
 Either way, you don’t really have the “whole picture” to make a clear and educated determination.
 Now, can you imagine basing a criminal investigation and subsequent conviction off one picture?
 That is, however, exactly what happens during many criminal investigations.
 More often than not – especially in homicide cases – these investigations focus solely on the moment in time that the crime took place, or when the person was killed.
 Many homicide investigations ignore the possibility of context coming from previous events leading up to the moment of an individual’s death, instead relying on witnesses at the scene to place the suspect as the perpetrator of murder.
 With most prosecutors fighting tooth and nail to convict an individual based solely on this incomplete “set of facts,” they, too, ignore contextual evidence, which increases the chance for wrongful convictions.
 Prosecutors really are relying on law enforcement’s “snapshot” investigation, and nothing could be a better example than Okanogan County, Washington’s Vehicular Homicide case against James Faire.

 Faire, whose charges have been dismissed with prejudice by the judge overseeing his case, who cited “truly egregious cases of … misconduct,” is facing an appeal of the dismissal ruling.
 Arian Noma, the newly elected Okanogan County Prosecutor who had already publicly stated, “The Faire case is an example of prosecutorial misconduct, incompetence at best,” decided to try and avoid any appearance of impropriety.
 Noma sent the potential motion to prosecutor Tamara Hanlon of Yakima County for consideration.
 What Hanlon was supposed to do was look over the judge’s ruling and see if there was a matter of law that warranted an appeal.
 Instead, through a response to a motion filed by Faire’s attorney Stephen Pidgeon, Hanlon makes a much more disturbing assertion: